 Phi Theta Kappa

-Transfer students who are members of Phi Theta Kappa International Honor Society and have completed a minimum of 30 transferable, for-credit hours with a minimum 3.50 college GPA are eligible to apply for a Phi Theta Kappa Transfer Scholarship.
-These scholarships are competitive and pay up to $2550 a semester renewable up to three semesters.
+Transfer students who are members of Phi Theta Kappa International Honor Society and have completed a minimum of 12 transferable, for-credit hours with a minimum 3.50 college GPA are eligible to apply for a Phi Theta Kappa Transfer Scholarship.
+These scholarships are competitive and the maximum award is $2550 a semester renewable up to three semesters.
 A student must enroll in and complete 15 or more hours with a 3.25 semester GPA for renewal of up to five semesters or completion of an undergraduate degree, whichever comes first.
 Transfer scholarships must be used on the main campus in Russellville.

 Presidential Honors Transfer Scholarship

-This scholarship allows any Arkansas two-year college president/chancellor the opportunity to name one student each fall for a transfer scholarship awarded up to $2,550 per semester.
+This scholarship allows any Arkansas two-year college president/chancellor the opportunity to name one student each fall for a transfer scholarship the maximum award of $2,550 per semester.
 A student must enroll in and complete 15 or more hours with a 3.25 semester GPA for renewal of up to five semesters or completion of an undergraduate degree, whichever comes first.
 Interested students should check with their current two-year school’s Financial Aid Office or President’s/Chancellor’s office for further details.
 Transfer scholarships must be used on the main campus in Russellville.

 Second Century Scholars